oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Authorization Server Redirecting to Phishing Site {#phishing_via_as}

-However, an attacker could also utilize a correctly registered redirect URI to perform phishing attacks.
+An attacker could utilize a correctly registered redirect URI to perform phishing attacks.
 The attacker could, for example, register a client via dynamic client registration [RFC7591] and execute one of the following attacks: